Kia Picanto: Name origin

-The name “Picanto” relates to the Spanish and Italian words “picante/piccante”, meaning “spicy.”
+The name Picanto relates to the Spanish and Italian words picante/piccante, meaning "spicy".

-The Korean’s version name “Morning” may trace its origin from the “Morning Calm”, as a reference to South Korea’s tradition.
-Since 1886, when a book written by Percival Lowell obtained large success in the United States in narrating the history of Korea, the country started to be internationally referred as “the Land of Morning calm”, and its ruling monarchy the Joseon, became known abroad as the “Morning Dynasty”.
+The Korean’s version name "Morning" may trace its origin from the "Morning Calm", as a reference to South Korea's tradition.
+Since 1886, when a book written by Percival Lowell obtained large success in the United States in narrating the history of Korea, the country started to be internationally referred as "the Land of Morning calm", and its ruling monarchy the Joseon, became known abroad as the "Morning Dynasty".

 First generation (SA; 2003)

 The first generation Picanto was revealed at the 2003 Frankfurt Motor Show.
 It was based on a shortened platform of the Hyundai Getz and was 3495 mm long, with a five-door hatchback body style.
-The car was available with a choice of two petrol engines: a 1.0-litre, with 61 hp-metric and 86 Nm, or a 1.1-litre, with 65 hp-metric and 97 Nm, both with multipoint injection.
+The car was available with a choice of two petrol engines: a 1.0-litre, with 61 hp-metric and 86 Nm, or a 1.1-litre, with 65 hp-metric and 97 Nm, both with multi-point injection.
 In Europe, a 1.1-litre three-cylinder diesel engine (based on the Kia Cerato's 1.5-litre four-cylinder unit) was also available, with direct injection and a variable geometry turbocharger, the power reaching 75 hp-metric and a torque of 153 Nm.
 The petrol engines had a combined consumption of 5.1 L/100 km and 5.2 L/100 km respectively, while the diesel used 4.4 L/100 km.
 An automatic gearbox (with torque converter) was optional for the petrol units.
 In some countries, it was sold with a 1.2-litre engine, also used on the newer Hyundai i10.

 To increase its appeal in the European market, the Picanto was equipped with such features as CD player with MP3 audio playback, air conditioning, front and patented rear electric windows, remote central locking, and electric mirrors.
 These features were advertised in a short-lived campaign starring Marcus Grönholm.